 - Streaming data – Companies in all industries are now being inundated with streaming data coming from a variety of data sources – IoT, Mobile apps, deployed sensors, cloud services, and digital subscriptions are a few examples.
 The data these systems generate is significant, and in even a small organization, the number of data sources can be extensive.
 When you multiply large data streams across many data sources, the streaming data volume that a company needs to manage can be massive.

 Most legacy integration platforms were designed for batch data processing, not the scale challenges of streaming data.
-Cloud-based integration platforms are often better suited to address streaming data needs than on-premise systems because of the underlying capacity of the cloud environments where they operate.
+Cloud-based integration platforms are often better suited to address streaming data needs than on-premises systems because of the underlying capacity of the cloud environments where they operate.

 Is Your Integration Platform Ready?